Part of our Databases MCP category.

 The extensible QdrantMCPServer class is Qdrant’s answer: if you need more tools, build them yourself.
 It’s an honest approach, and the community has responded with multiple forks adding the features the official server lacks.
 But it means the official server is a starting point rather than a complete solution — and the community extensions aren’t maintained by Qdrant, adding supply chain risk.

 The three-transport-protocol support is a genuine strategic advantage that may matter more over time.
 As the MCP ecosystem moves toward remote servers with shared endpoints, Qdrant is already there.
-The 1,300 GitHub stars and Google ADK integration suggest the developer community values this server despite its minimal tool set.
-But stars measure interest, not satisfaction — and those 22 open issues asking for basic features tell a different story.
+The 1,357 GitHub stars, Google ADK integration, and ~745K weekly PyPI downloads suggest the developer community values this server despite its minimal tool set — and the 36× download surge from March to April 2026 shows agent memory is becoming a mainstream use case.

 Rating: 3/5

-The Qdrant MCP server earns a 3/5 for being the most adopted vector database MCP server with the best transport protocol support in the category — stdio, SSE, and Streamable HTTP in a space where every competitor is stdio-only.
+The Qdrant MCP server earns a 3/5 for being the most adopted vector database MCP server (~745K weekly PyPI downloads, a 36× surge) with the best transport protocol support in the category — stdio, SSE, and Streamable HTTP in a space where every competitor is stdio-only.
 The extensible class architecture and embedded local mode are genuine innovations.
 But only 2 tools with no delete, no update, no collection management, and FastEmbed-only embeddings make this too minimal for production use.
-The server solves the “give my agent memory” use case well, but falls short as a database management tool.
-The healthy community fork ecosystem proves both the server’s value as a foundation and its limitations as a complete product.
+Four months without a release while Qdrant core shipped v1.17.0 and v1.17.1, and 27 unmerged community PRs, raise questions about maintenance velocity — though recent maintainer PRs suggest a release may be coming.
+The server solves the “give my agent memory” use case well, but falls short as a database management tool — and the gap is widening.

 Use this if: You need persistent semantic memory for your AI agent, want remote MCP transport for team access, or plan to build a custom MCP server using the extensible class architecture.